- New Recipes

 From 1990 to 1993, Little Caesars sales growth ranked in the top five in the restaurant industry, according to Nation's Restaurant News Magazine.
 As of 1993, the company had more than 4,800 outlets raking in $2.3 billion.
 Business was so good that founder Michael Ilitch was able to purchase the Detroit Red Wings hockey team in 1982, and then the Detroit Tigers in 1992.
 Ilitch also owns several arenas and theaters, including the Second City comedy theater in Detroit.

 The Crazy Sauce, basically souped up pizza sauce, is usually served with Crazy Bread, for dipping.
-You can get my Crazy Bread clone here.
+Make my Little Caesar's Crazy Sauce recipe below and pair it with my Little Caesar's Crazy Bread recipe here.

 Source: More Top Secret Recipes by Todd Wilbur.